 Trade and markets

-The booming border trade attracts merchants from inland China, Tibet and Nepal.
-Nepalese merchants export rice, flour, pepper, vegetables and perfumes while Chinese merchants sell wool, tea, salt and Tibetan medicine.
-There are also restaurants run by the Nepalese serving traditional dishes, instant noodles and beer produced in Nepal.
+The booming border trade attracts merchants from inland China, Tibet, and Nepal.
+Nepalese merchants export rice, flour, pepper, vegetables, and perfumes while Chinese merchants sell wool, tea, salt, and Tibetan medicine.
+There are restaurants run by the Nepalese serving traditional dishes, instant noodles, and beer produced in Nepal.
 A free trade market formed spontaneously near the Friendship Bridge about 8 years ago, which is still developing today.

-According to an agreement between the Chinese and Nepalese governments, people living within 30 kilometres (18 miles) of the border may cross the border freely.
+According to an agreement between the Chinese and Nepalese governments, people living within 30 kilometers (18 miles) of the border may cross the border freely.
 Every day, hundreds of Chinese and Nepalese merchants conduct business under this agreement.
 Local Sherpas lease their houses to the merchants thus sharing in the profit of the border trade.
-Zhangmu is going to undergo major construction to meet the demands of the booming tourism and border trade.
+Zhangmu is going to undergo major construction to meet the demands of the booming border trade.

 As a very busy trading border, it is always full of traffic and people.
 On both sides of the road, there are hundreds of shops densely packed, operating a variety of items, and you can see a lot of goods from India, Nepal and other places.
 In addition to Tibetans and Hans, there are many Indians and Nepalese.
 Tourists and businessmen of all colors come in and go back every day.

 Walking along the street to the end is the Chinese Customs, which is the place to go to Nepal to continue traveling.
 A few kilometers away, it is the friendship bridge at the junction of China and Nepal.
 At the gate of the customs, you will find many people who exchange money.
 Whenever a traveler showed up, they swarmed with a calculator and a lot of paper money.